 Once your garden is in bloom you will begin to enjoy the colorful life that the fragrance and nectar-producing plants attract.
 Don't forget to build in a couple of comfortable and convenient wildlife-viewing seating areas where you can relax and enjoy the butterflies, hummingbirds and other wildlife that venture into your garden!

 Bee Balm (Monarda didyma) - long-blooming perennial that has red or purple blooms.
 Good for zones 4-7.

 Bee Bush (Aloysia gratissima) - can grow to 8 feet high and has white flowers.
 Attracts butterflies.

-Butterfly Bush (Buddleia davidii) - a perennial that attracts butterflies, hummingbirds and bees with their large, fragrant panicles.
+Butterfly Bush (Buddleia davidii) - a perennial that attracts butterflies, hummingbirds and bees with its large, fragrant panicles.
 The butterfly bush should be included in any butterfly or hummingbird garden.
 Butterfly bushes can grow 5 to 12 feet tall with a spread of 4 to 15 feet.
 The color of the flowers can vary, but the most common are purple, pink, white, or red.
 Butterfly bushes flower from June/July through fall.
-It is recommended that the bushes be cut back in winter to allow new growth in the spring months.
+Bushes should be cut back in the winter to allow new growth in the spring months.
 Butterfly bush plants grow well in full sun and well-drained soil.
-The butterfly bushes are also drought-tolerant.
+They are also drought-tolerant.